Safe and supportive care during the COVID-19 pandemic Learn more >

 Dementia Carer Job description

-“Providing support to people with dementia and their families to maintain their freedom and independence whilst improving their wellbeing and ensuring health.”
+“Providing support to people with dementia and their families, helping them maintain freedom and independence, whilst improving their health and well-being.”

 Dementia Carer responsibilities and duties

-Main dementia carer responsibilities depend on the specific role, but common duties include personal care, domestic support and emotional support and companionship.
+A dementia carer’s responsibilities will depend on their specific role – after all, jobs working with people with dementia cover a variety of positions – but common duties include personal care, domestic support, emotional support, and companionship.

-Personal care is one of the main daily duties of any home care worker.
-This can be helping with any personal tasks, including:
+Personal care is one of the main duties of any home care worker.
+It can entail helping with a range of personal tasks, including: